khmaher/SNPs-discovery-for-Fluidigm/README.md

   Ensure to copy the data into your '/fastdata/<user>my_project/raw_data folder' and genome into '/fastdata/<user>my_project/genome folder'.

-  Another option is to download the data from a data repository such as the [NCBI SRA.](https://www.ncbi.nlm.nih.gov/sra)
+  Another option is to download the data from a data repository such as the [NCBI SRA.](https://www.ncbi.nlm.nih.gov/sra).
+More on this below.

   Run 'ls' on your 'raw_data' folder and you should see something like the following